Arctic Animal Crafts For Kids

 Paper Plate Puffin Craft For Kids

-1. Print out the patterns for the body, head and feet (Available to Members Only.)
+1. Print out the patterns for the body, head, and feet.

 2. Paint one 6-inch plate black and let it dry.
 Then fold it in half to make the wings.

-5. Fold the feet in half and then fold up both feet.
+5. Use the feet pattern to cut feet from card board.
+Fold the feet in half and then fold up both feet.
 Stick the folded edge of the feet into the bottom of the folded large paper plate and glue them to the paper plate.
 Glue the rest of the body together along the inside edge of the plate.

-6. Glue the wing on just at the very top.
-Glue the head onto the body as shown and then glue the rest closed.
+6. Glue the head onto the body as shown and then glue the rest closed.

 Moose Crafts for Kids